Chiang Mai Educational Tour

 Wat Doi Suthep

-We will enjoy a delicious Thai lunch before we walk up the 300 steps leading to Wat Prathat Doi Suthep, Chiang Mai’s most famous temple.
+We will enjoy a delicious Thai lunch before we walk up the naga staircase of more than 300 steps leading to Wat Prathat Doi Suthep, Chiang Mai’s most famous temple.
 Your guide will explain about Buddhism and the importance of this temple for Chiang Mai people.
-Enjoy the fantastic view of Chiang Mai before we descend to Wat Palad, the so-called jungle temple of Chiang Mai.
-Drive back to Chiang Mai.
+Enjoy the fantastic view of Chiang Mai before we descend to Wat Phalat, the so-called jungle temple of Chiang Mai.
+The we will drive back to Chiang Mai.

 Overnight at the Eco Resort Chiang Mai